Apply for paid internships/organizing fellowships

 Mary Gibson Student-Labor Internship

 Applications are accepted at any time during the year!

 Are you an activist?
 Would you like to be one?
 Do you complain – to your friends, to your professors, to anyone who will listen – about how the University, corporations, and/or the government do not meet your needs?
 Do you ever gripe--verbally, virtually, or visually—about the injustice(s) you witness?
 Do you hope to make change in the community around you?
 If you answered “yes” to any/all of these questions, then you are one step closer to becoming a student organizer.

-This internship is held every semester, and Rutgers students from all majors/schools/campuses are encouraged to apply.
+This paid internship is made available every semester.
+Rutgers undergraduate students from all majors/schools/campuses are encouraged to apply.
 Send applications to firstname.lastname@example.org.
 If it is in-between semesters, then the student can use the application information for a prior semester.
 If changes occur, the student will be informed if something new or different becomes important.

 Please send your completed application to email@example.com.
 For further information, contact the union office at 732-964-1000.

 Graduate students who are TAs and GAs are encouraged to apply to build the strength of the union.
 This organizing fellowship requires 6 hours per week and are paid positions.
 The goal is to build the strength of the AAUP-AFT by signing Rutgers employees who are representation fee payers into full dues-paying union members.

 Organizing fellowships are available most semesters and during the summer teaching sessions.
 Organizing fellowships are open to any union member and, therefore, might be especially of interest to graduate students who are working as Teaching Assistants or Graduate Assistants, although full-time faculty or part-time faculty are also eligible to apply.